ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 and attach it in the release testing issue; to record the environment in a yaml file use e.g.
 `conda env export > ToolEnv270Test.txt`.

-Mention any special data movement one needs to perfom to run the tests e.g.: for v2.7.0 the release manager moved the autoassess-specific files to `/home/b/$USER/autoassess_files` on DKRZ/Levante.

 Modifications to configuration files need to be documented as well: for example, for v2.7.0 the release manager had to modify `config-user.yml` file by adding a number of extra paths for DKRZ/Levante-specific data pools: